sc-ventures/cloudbreak-documentation/docs/cli-install.md

 **Steps**

 1. Browse to your Cloudbreak instance and log in to the Cloubdreak web UI.
-2. From the menu, select **Download CLI**.
+2. Select **Download CLI** from the menu.
 The CLI is available for Linux, Mac OS X, and Windows.
 3. Download the selected bundle to your local machine.
 4. Extract the bundle.
 5. You can optionally add `cb` to your system path.
 6. Run the executable to verify the CLI:

     <pre>cb --version</pre>